BALTIMORE -- With Grayson Rodriguez reportedly receiving his first call to the Majors, the wait for Baltimore's top pitching prospect is over.

-Few prospects in recent memory have generated more hype than Rutschman since the Orioles drafted him first overall in the 2019 Draft, making his debut a must-see not just for Orioles fans, but for the baseball world at large.
+He'll join batterymate Adley Rutschman, who generated a whole lot of hype when the Orioles drafted him first overall in the 2019 Draft, making his debut last season a must-see not just for Orioles fans, but for the baseball world at large.
 But his is not the first highly anticipated debut in franchise history.
 Where does it rank?

 Let’s look back on the most buzzworthy debuts in O’s history to find out.